jaxgoodlabs/GIS_portfolio/README.md

 <img align="right" src="https://user-images.githubusercontent.com/32546509/77484326-9d84c180-6e00-11ea-8bb3-d4757ef2b7d8.JPG">
 For this exercise, I wanted to make another attempt at executing my concept from last week - which, again, was to use a contrasting color scheme to highlight the specific elements of a municipality's physical infrastructure (buildings, highways, etc.) used by commons, cooperatives, and other cooperative enterprises.
 Similar to the previous exercise, I searched for images following a "life and death" theme, where life was represented by living greenery (trees, plants, etc.) and death was represented by burned or desiccated soil or dull, gray concrete.
 I ended up using  this image of a plant sprouting in the desert (right).<br />
 <br />
 A lesson I took away from last week's assignment was that the role of the basemap in a project like I've described is pretty minimal.
 Most of the contrast I want to draw is between elements of the physical infrastructure, most of which (particularly buildings) is absent from the basemap.
 For that reason, I decided it was best to use a subtle, low-contrast color scheme for the basemap and give priority to the duller hues, i.e., the browns, taupes, and beiges.
-I used the greens for their traditional purpose of demarcating parks and natural areas, saving the brighter tones for those map layers I would add later.
+I used the greens for their traditional purpose of demarcating parks and natural areas, saving the brighter tones for those map layers I would add later.<br />
 <br />
 To execute my vision, I selected the Modern Antique template, pictured below.
 I naturally think of the development of the commons-based infrastructure as a sort of frontiersman/early-explorer sort of enterprise, so I wanted to use a basemap that had an older, antique feel to it.
 This template also looked like it would work well for the subtle, low-contrast color scheme I had in mind.